-AB Vilkyškių Pieninė (hereinafter - the Company) was established in 1993.
-The Company does not have any branches or representative offices.
+AB VILKYŠKIŲ PIENINĖ was established in 1993.
+The Parent Company does not have any branches or representative offices.

-AB Vilkyškių Pieninė is listed on the Nasdaq OMX Vilnius Stock Exchange.
-The Company's shareholders as at 31 December 2014 are as follows:
+AB VILKYŠKIŲ PIENINĖ is a Lithuanian company listed on the Nasdaq OMX Vilnius Stock Exchange.
+As at 31 December 2014, the Company's shares were owned by the following shareholders: